Skip to main content

 child prefix

-Visualize P99 Duration for a Span Only When it has Called into Another Specific Span
+Select P99 Duration for a Span Only When it has Called into Another Specific Span

-P99(duration_ms) name = spanA
+P99(duration_ms)name = spanA

 child.name exists

-Visualize Sampling of Children for a Given Span
+Select Sampling of Children for a Given Span

 You have a span named spanA that may call a number of different operations.
 You want to see a list/sampling of the functions into which it calls directly.